 Once you have finished your mandala, take a moment to take in what you have created, before sweeping it all away.
-If you prefer, you can leave it up to nature to sweep it away in time - the wind will blow, and creatures will investigate it and run over it, and eventually it will be gone.
+If you prefer, you can leave it up to nature to sweep it away in time - the wind will blow, creatures will investigate it, and eventually it will be gone.

-Whatever you chose, remember the feeling of joy of creating your unique design, and remember what you learned in the process.
+Whatever you chose, remember the feeling of joy of creating your unique design, and remember what you learned in the process!